batteries-included/batteries-included/static/src/content/doc/single-node.md

 ## Getting Started Locally

-Unlike traditional approaches that require developers to set up a bunch of dependencies or write complex Docker Compose files or Kubernetes manifests, Batteries Included provides a streamlined setup process:
+Unlike traditional approaches that require developers to set up a bunch of dependencies or write complex Docker Compose/Kubernetes manifests, Batteries Included provides a streamlined setup process:

 1. Visit [home.batteriesincl.com](https://home.batteriesincl.com) and create a
    new installation.